 Overview of equilibrium and classical plasticity; failure criteria; flow rule and elastic plastic constitutive response; inelastic finite element analysis; modelling and solution of geotechnical engineering problems.
 (1.5 credit units)

 Human factors affecting the success of geoengineering projects are examined predominantly through a series of Case Studies.
 A major focus will be on the human related causes of engineering failures (often ending in legal cases).
 Technical issues will be discussed as needed to understand the issues but a focus will be made on how many poor engineering and/or management decisions accumulated to result in the final problem in most cases.

 Topics include: types of geosynthetics and manufacturing processes; properties and test methods; methods of analysis and design for geosynthetics used for separation, filtration, soil reinforcement, erosion control and liquid/hazardous waste containment.
 Held at Queen's or RMC depending on enrolment.
 Three term-hours, fall, lectures.
 NOTE: This is a joint course with RMC Civil Engineering Department.

-CIVL 848 Landfill Design
+CIVL 848 Sustainable Barrier System Design

 CIVL 849 Polymer Microstructure and Testing in Civil Engineering Applications

 This course introduces the Microstructure and testing for polymeric materials used in civil engineering applications.
 This course will be focused on fundamental knowledge essential to civil engineers to understand the performance of polymeric materials used in different applications such as geotechnical engineering and structural engineering.
 (1.5 credit units).